opentelekomcloud/docs-next/docs/best-practices/storage/object-storage-service/accessing-obs-through-an-nginx-reverse-proxy.md

 security purposes, some enterprises need to set a blacklist and a whitelist of external IP addresses.
 In this case, a fixed IP address is required.
-Also for security purposes, an OBS bucket does not have a fixed IP address, because the DNS service of Open Telekom Cloud resolves the bucket access domain name to different IP addresses.
+Also for security purposes, an OBS bucket does not have a fixed IP address, because the DNS service of T Cloud Public resolves the bucket access domain name to different IP addresses.

 In this case, you can set up an NGINX reverse proxy server on an ECS so